 The purpose of this document is to outline the process for developing and facilitating community engagement activities required for the development of the South Burnett Regional Council 2021-26 Corporate Plan.

-South Burnett Regional Council is developing a new draft Corporate Plan.
+South Burnett Regional Council has developed a new Corporate Plan.
 A legislative requirement, the new Corporate Plan will guide how Council prioritises and delivers services, programs and facilities to the community over the next five years.
 It is also the core strategic document that helps Council set its annual Budget and Operational Plan.

 The Corporate Plan is a living document, where its success lies in having conversations with our communities to ensure that Council’s goals align with the needs and priorities of our people.

-In this plan, we’re focusing on the outcomes that will make the biggest transformation for the South Burnett in the medium term – from the environment through to the economy, our community and our organisation.
+In this plan, we’ve focused on the outcomes that will make the biggest transformation for the South Burnett in the medium term – from the environment through to the economy, our community and our organisation.

-The new document, once adopted, will be Council’s third five-year Corporate Plan since the original Corporate Plan for the South Burnett Regional Council which was adopted in 2010.
-The five (5) outcome areas and long-term goals identified in the Community Plan remain the same:
+The new document will be Council’s third five-year Corporate Plan since the original Corporate Plan for the South Burnett Regional Council which was adopted 17 June 2009.
+The five outcome areas and long-term goals identified in the Corporate Plan remain similar to previous themes, addressing:

 A number of key officers across Council have been involved in researching and developing the draft Corporate Plan.
 Workshops with Council officers and Councillors have been held to identify and prioritise the challenges and opportunities Council faces in the next five years, relating to each of the outcome areas of the South Burnett Regional Council Corporate Plan.

-In proposed discussions with our staff and our community about this Corporate Plan, we ask the key question:
+In discussions with our staff and our community about this Corporate Plan, we asked the key question:

 ‘In the next five years, what can make the biggest difference and how can Council best serve the community?’

-As part of this process, we are asking for stakeholder and community feedback through a series of meetings and online surveys:
+As part of this process, we asked for stakeholder and community feedback through a series of meetings and online surveys:

-We will review the community feedback in detail, taking all points of view into consideration when developing the draft new Corporate Plan.
+We then reviewed the community feedback in detail, taking all points of view into consideration to develop the new Corporate Plan.